 “The irony was it was the antibiotics that we used in Crohn’s that were shown to cause Crohn’s in some patients, things like metronidazole, flagyl, and cipro, which is a fluoroquinolone,” she told The Epoch Times.
 “It’s clear clinically, in what I’ve seen in my 33 years as a doctor, and in the scientific literature, and yet we still have very poor antibiotic stewardship.”

-Moreover, IBD patients often require antibiotics for related complications, such as infections or as a precaution before surgery, potentially exacerbating symptoms or leading to worse infections like Clostridioides difficile (C.diff), a dangerous pathogen that can take over when gut flora are depleted after antibiotic use.
+Moreover, IBD patients often require antibiotics for related complications, such as infections or as a precaution before surgery, potentially exacerbating symptoms or leading to worse infections such as Clostridioides difficile (C. diff), a dangerous pathogen that can take over when gut flora are depleted after antibiotic use.
 Doctors treat C. diff with antibiotics, typically vancomycin.

-Those with IBD have a 5-fold risk of getting sick from C. diff, which causes severe diarrhea and can even cause death.
-Those with IBD are 33 percent more likely to have a recurrent C. diff infection due to antibiotic resistance.
+Those with IBD have a fivefold risk of getting sick from C. diff, which causes severe diarrhea and can even cause death.
+Those with IBD are 33 percent more likely to have a recurrent C. diff infection because of antibiotic resistance.

 Limiting Antibiotic Use